stfnw/lambda-calculus-abstract-machine-rknl/README.md

 Tomasz Drab, "Reduction Strategies in the Lambda Calculus and Their Implementation through Derivable Abstract Machines", University of Wrocław Faculty of Mathematics and Computer Science, Sep.
 2022, Online.
 Available: https://bip.uni.wroc.pl/download/attachment/37818/rozprawa-doktorska.pdf .
 Its introduction is also published as: Introduction from T. Drab, "Reduction Strategies in the Lambda Calculus and Their Implementation through Derivable Abstract Machines: Introduction", May 21, 2024, arXiv: arXiv:2405.12586. doi: 10.48550/arXiv.2405.12586.

-Therein, e.g. Table 2 "Selected abstract machines" gives an overview over some existing abstract machins; relevant here for strong / full-reducing abstract machines are for example:
+Therein, e.g. Table 2 "Selected abstract machines" gives an overview over some existing abstract machines; relevant here for strong / full-reducing abstract machines are for example:
 - KN, which can have exponential overhead for certain lambda terms, and
-- RKNL, which has polynomial (bilinear) overhead (due to sharing / call-by-need)
+- RKNL, which has polynomial (bilinear in the number of $\beta$-reductions and the initial term size) overhead (due to sharing / call-by-need)

 The state transition rules for the RKNL abstract machine itself are listed in Table 1 "The RKNL abstract machine, a reasonable and lazy variant of KN".